jejomath/foam/README.md

-from django.urls import path, include from rest_framework import routers from <your app name> import router
+from django.urls import path, include from rest_framework import routers from <your app name> import router from djoser import urls as durls  # If you want to use authentication

 urlpatterns = [
     path('admin/', admin.site.urls),
     path('api/', include(router.router.urls)),
+    path('auth/', include(durls)),  # If you want to use authentication
+    path('auth/', include('djoser.urls.authtoken')),  # If you want to use authentication
 ]
 ```